New York State Sociological Association

 Papers selected by peer review for presentation at NYSSA conferences are eligible for submission to The New York Sociologist.
-Submissions are then peer reviewed for possible inclusion in The New York Sociologist.
+Submissions are then peer reviewed for possible inclusion.
 NYSSA also provides a platform for student participation and awards an undergraduate and a graduate paper at each Annual Meeting.

-NYSSA is an organisation dedicated to providing a space for sociologists, and those interested in sociology, to present their work and exchange ideas.
-NYSSA is dedicated to non-hierarchical governance with decisions made democratically through a consensus process.

 According to NYSSA, membership is “made up of people teaching in the fields of Sociology, Social Work, Criminal Justice, Anthropology, and Women's studies, as well as graduate and undergraduate scholars in these fields.”
 The organization also claims a significant number of social workers among their members.